Want To Speak @ SMX West? Here’s How

 Pitch early: Submitting your pitch early gives you a better chance of being selected.
 Coordinators accept speakers as soon as they identify a pitch that they think best fits the session, just like colleges that use a rolling admissions policy.
 So pitching early increases the likelihood you’ll be chosen.

 Use the form: The speaker pitch form (http://searchmarketingexpo.com/speaker-form) is the way to ask to speak.
 There’s helpful information there about how your pitch should be written and what it should contain.

 Write it yourself and be specific: Lots of pitches come in that are obviously written by staff or not specific to the session.
 These are two of the most effective ways to ensure that your pitch is ignored.
 If you’re a thought leader, write the pitch yourself… and make certain that it is 100% focused on the session topic.

 “Throw your best pitch:” We’re limiting the number of pitches to three per person, so please pitch for the session(s) where you really feel you’ll offer SMX attendees your best.

-The speaking pitch form will close during the first week of January, and we’ll notify everyone whether you’ve been selected or not shortly thereafter.
+The speaking pitch form will close on January 7, and we’ll notify everyone whether you’ve been selected or not by the second week in January.

 Opinions expressed in this article are those of the guest author and not necessarily Search Engine Land.
 Staff authors are listed here.